Pages

 Kudos to director Gauri Shinde for a phenomenal debut and to her talented cast and crew for a job well done.

-My rating for this movie is
+My rating for English Vinglish is,

 Have you watched English Vinglish?
 What did you think of it?
 Leave a comment to let me know